abc8747/isqx/docs/vis.md

 ## Implementation

-Our [mkdocs/griffe plugin][isqx.mkdocs] uses of static and dynamic analysis to collect all quantity kinds, constants and units into a single `objects.json`.
+Our [mkdocs/griffe plugin][isqx.mkdocs.plugin] uses of static and dynamic analysis to collect all quantity kinds, constants and units into a single `objects.json`.

 The visualiser is written in [solidjs](https://github.com/solidjs/solid) and D3.